williamteav/personal_website/model_airplanes/mig23.md

 <img src="mig23 (13).JPG" alt="build" class="center">
 <img src="mig23 (1).JPG" alt="build" class="center">

-The kit suffers from a few inaccuracies.
-Notably, the rear landing gear is too short and causes the model to sit on its tailfin.
-Additionally, the kit has hardpoints on the wings - in reality the MiG-23's missiles were located much closer to the fuselage.
+The kit suffered from a few inaccuracies.
+The rear landing gear was too short, causing the model to sit on its tailfin.
+Additionally, the kit had air-to-air missile hardpoints on the wings - in reality the MiG-23's missiles were located much closer to the fuselage.

 ## The Result
 <img src="mig23 (3).jpg" alt="build" class="center">